-Our policy was created through many hours of research and we have included links to articles that have assisted us in shaping our policy.
+This policy is based on our 25+ years of graphic design experience, along with many hours of research to provide you some links to articles that have assisted us in shaping our policy.
 Please don’t hesitate to inquire on a specific project, as we do understand there are some grey areas and people do have various interpretations when creating art.
 PLEASE NOTE: If you are coming in to print during Open Studio or we are commercially printing a project for you, we may need to confirm you have the rights to use the image you/we are printing.

 The Quick Version

-In a simplified explanation: You are not allowed to take another artists image (photo, illustration, design, painting, etc.) and make a screenprint from it unless you have the permission from the original artist.
-Examples include logos from your favorite sports teams, illustrations you find on Etsy, photos from the internet, etc. We make an exception to this rule if you are using the image for educational purposes (Sweet T, Beginning Ink, keeping yourself or giving them as gifts (not selling them).
-We prefer to start people out with a fairly good understanding of image usage and hope you don’t feel discouraged by all the legal stuff below.
+In a simplified explanation: You are not allowed to take another artists image (photo, illustration, design, painting, etc.) and make a screen print from it unless you have the permission from the original artist.
+Examples include logos from your favorite sports teams, illustrations you find on Etsy, photos from the internet, etc. We prefer to start people out with a fairly good understanding of image usage and hope you don’t feel discouraged by all the legal stuff below.

 This is the practice of taking another persons image and altering it, where the new artist considers it something new, therefore incorrectly assuming they are within their rights to use.
 Many people are incorrectly taught that if you change an image 3 times or alter it 30%, then this is acceptable.
 Please be aware that using someone else’s image is illegal under copyright law and you need permission from the original artist to use it in your own artwork.
 Please note that there are websites that do provide copyright free images (purchase may be necessary) or images that are in the public domain which are both fine to use.
 Please be sure to check the fine print when purchasing stock images or using public domain images as they may have restrictions on resale.